averageflow/godmt/README.md

   <img width="250" height="150" src="web/DMT.png">
 </p>

 That AST will then be transformed into data models for several programming languages.
+Currently GoDMT can perform translations to:

+- TypeScript
+- Swift (using Decodable structs)
+- JSON
+- PHP

 Some small adjustments may need to be made to integrate the output into a project, but this should already save you a lot of time and hassle, and will help you stay in sync with the Go version of your data models, in other languages.
 Comments will be carried over 😉.